pxmkv/OutdoorGuardian/README.md

+# Outdoor Guardian: An Embedded Solution for Outdoor Enthusiasts

+## Introduction

+**Background:**
+In today's fast-paced world, people increasingly turn to outdoor activities such as hiking, skiing, and mountaineering to rejuvenate and reconnect with nature.
+Safety and communication are paramount during these adventures, especially in challenging terrains and unpredictable conditions.

+**Project Overview:**
+The "Outdoor Guardian" is a cutting-edge embedded device designed to address these concerns.
+Tailored for outdoor enthusiasts, this gadget not only provides real-time tracking capabilities but also serves as a lifeline in times of need.

+## Key Features:

+1. **Real-time GPS Tracking:** Deliver accurate GPS positioning, ensuring adventurers always know their location.
+2. **LoraWAN Communication:** Enables communication over long distances without traditional networks.
+3. **Vital Sign Monitoring:** Tracks the user's vital signs in real-time.
+4. **Emergency Alert System:** Sends out an immediate distress signal in emergencies.
+5. **Altimeter and Barometer:** Provide real-time data on altitude and atmospheric pressure.
+6. **Long-lasting Battery:** Ensures users remain connected throughout their journey.

+---

-# EECS149 Final Project - Outdoor Guardian Embedded Prototype Development
+# EECS149 Final Project - Prototype Development for Outdoor Guardian

 ## 1. Project Background
-The Outdoor Guardian aims to offer advanced tracking and communication capabilities for outdoor enthusiasts.
-Given the current technological landscape, developing an embedded device with integrated functionalities for outdoor scenarios presents a broad application horizon.
+Developing an embedded device with integrated functionalities for outdoor scenarios presents a broad application horizon.

 ## 2. Objectives & Specifications
-- **Primary Goal**: Develop an embedded prototype for outdoor enthusiasts based on the ESP32 or Raspberry Pi platform.
+- **Primary Goal**: Develop a prototype based on the ESP32 or Raspberry Pi platform.
 - **Hardware Specifications**:
   - ESP32 or Raspberry Pi platform
   - GPS module